Marconiadsf/jloader/docs/_posts/2017-10-30-Setup environment.md

 next step is getting the sources of a kernel skeleton.
 For a initial set you can both clone
 Meaty Skeleton repository (more information at
-OSDev wiki) or clone JLoader commit <insertcommitwhenready>.
+OSDev wiki) or clone JLoader commit [cd571cd](https://github.com/Marconiadsf/JLoader/tree/cd571cd8f6b96ed881a63a4a58a52aedb753b6e1).

 If you clone JLoader (recommended) you will get improved versions of tty initial driver, printf, and some extra string functions.
+There will be also some differences to the boot.S file in the kernel/arch/i386/ directory.
+Check that.

 For both options you need to change the following line in your config.sh file:

 ```shell
 export PATH="$HOME/opt/cross/bin:$PATH"
 ```
 to the right path to your cross compiler.